 Born and raised in Madison, Wisconsin, Talia first became interested in genetics as an undergraduate at Stanford University working on the rapid evolution of insecticide resistance in Drosophila populations in the laboratory of Dmitri Petrov.
 As a graduate student at the University of Chicago with Joy Bergelson, she transitioned to working on the genetics of host-microbe interactions, work that she continued as a postdoc at the Max Planck Institute for Developmental Biology working with Detlef Weigel.
+She started as an Assistant Professor at the University of Utah in Fall 2020.

 Effie grew up in a town situated at the foot of Mount Olympus in Greece.
 She started her studies in Thessaloniki in the Biology department of the Aristotle University and received a Master's degree from the University of Glasgow.
 She did her PhD in the lab of Detlef Weigel in Tuebingen working on salicylic acid production in natural accessions of A. thaliana and a postdoc in the lab of Marja Timmermans in Tuebingen on understanding cell differentiation at a single cell level.